KxSystems/docs-v1/docs/wp/gui/csharp-gui.md

 ---
 title: An introduction to graphical interfaces for kdb+ using C#
 author: Michael Reynolds
-date: May 2018
+date: May 2013
-keywords: AJAX, asynchronous, connection, HTML5, JavaScript, security, WebSockets
+keywords: analytics, connections, csharp, gui, kdb+, queries, validation
 ---

 # An introduction to graphical interfaces for kdb+ using C&#35;